tyleragreen/tyleragreen-site/_posts/2016-03-08-i-spot-transfort-max-buses.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-03-transfort-buses/MAX_82.jpg?resize=676%2C507" alt="MAX 82 from the fleet of Transfort MAX buses" data-recalc-dims="1" />

   <p class="wp-caption-text">
     MAX 82, also northbound at Olive and Mason.
-I couldn&#8217;t have produced this motion panning effect even if I tried!
+I couldn't have produced this motion panning effect even if I tried!
 And I definitely didn&#8217;t.
 (See MAX 81.)
 Let&#8217;s say I was hoping to produce a neat &#8220;we&#8217;re going places&#8221; effect for a Transfort promotional.
   </p>
 </div>